Home / Blog /

 Discover MCT Oil and the benefits for weight loss and glucose control.
 With a reputation for energy-boosting properties and potential weight loss benefits, many are keen to understand what MCT oil is and whether it can genuinely aid in optimising metabolism.

-What is MCT Oil?
+What is MCT Oil for weight loss?

 MCT stands for Medium-Chain Triglycerides.
 These are a type of fat that is more efficiently digested and metabolised than the common long-chain triglycerides (LCT) found in most foods.
 MCTs are naturally present in coconut oil, palm kernel oil, and some dairy products.
 However, MCT oil offers a more concentrated dose.